appvia/terranetes/docs/terranetes-controller/admin/contexts.md

     name: aws
 ```

-The `spec.preload` in the [Provider](../reference/providers.terraform.appvia.io.md) needs the following information.
+The `spec.preload` in the [Provider](../reference/providers.terraform.appvia.io.md) requires the following information.

 * `enabled` Indicates if we should preload any data into a [Context](../reference/contexts.terraform.appvia.io.md).
-* `cluster` Is the cloud name of the cluster we reside in i.e. the EKS cluster name.
+* `cluster` Is the cloud name of the cluster we reside in, i.e. the EKS cluster name.
 * `region` Is the cloud region the cluster (`spec.preload.cluster`) resides in.
 * `context` Is the name of the [Context](../reference/contexts.terraform.appvia.io.md) you wish to populate the values into.

-Once this information has been defined, a [Context](../reference/contexts.terraform.appvia.io.md) resource be automatically provisioned and preloaded with details, as such;
+Once this information has been defined, a [Context](../reference/contexts.terraform.appvia.io.md) resource will be automatically provisioned and preloaded with details, as shown below;

 ```yaml
 $ k get contexts.terraform.appvia.io default  -o yaml